TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 Registering new provider within an extension
 ============================================

-There has to be a provider, no matter whether variables or functions shall be provided.
+There has to be a provider, no matter whether variables or functions will be provided.

 The provider is registered in the extension file :file:`/Configuration/ExpressionLanguage.php`, depending on the extension's custom PHP class name: